BIMIB-DISCo/SARS-CoV-2-IHMV/README.md

 *step5_MrBayes_training_set*, to perform phylogenetic inference by MrBayes on training dataset.

+*figures*, to generate the figures included in the manuscript.
+To generate them, just move to this directory and run or source the 'generate_plots.R' script.

 ### License

 All the software contained in this repository is distributed under Apache License.